Engadine

 Engadine has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects likely affecting this region.
-Notable initiatives include Hermitage Apartments, Engadine Central Shopping Centre Redevelopment, Engadine High School Upgrade, and The Gallery.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified nine projects likely to impact the region.
+Notable ones are Hermitage Apartments, Engadine Central Shopping Centre Redevelopment, Engadine High School Upgrade, and The Gallery.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.